 - A removable storage such as USB flash drive, external hard drive, plugged in to your PC, gets AutoRun.inf file at the root directory with instructions to load an Executable File (.exe) every time you connect the drive.

 - Any removable media connected to your PC gets filled with random files (01.exe, 02.exe); executable files that pretend to be documents (Document1.doc.exe, Document2.doc.cmd, Image.bmp.bat), and so on.

-- Task Manager, System Restore, System Configuration, Registry Editor, Windows Update, Group Policy Editor and other important diagnostic tools stop loading.
+- Task Manager, System Restore, System Configuration, Registry Editor, Windows Update, Group Policy Editor and other valuable diagnostic tools stop loading.

 - And obviously, there are so many other signs that we cannot cover up in a single article.

 The Safe Mode loads only minimal system drivers making it difficult to load malicious files at startup.
-Simply open up System Configuration tool through Run dialog and activate this feature.
+Open up the System Configuration tool through Run dialog and activate this feature.

 1. Open up Run dialog by pressing Windows Key + R; type “MSCONFIG” and press ENTER.